rust-project-primer/book/src/testing/readme.md

 Testing is the process of ensuring that code is correct.
 It can be done manually, but typically it is done in an automated way because it is cheaper over the long run.
-There are even some development paradigms that use tests are the primary artifacts of development, such as [Test-Drivent Development][tdd].
+There are even some development paradigms that use tests as the primary artifacts of development, such as [Test-Driven Development][tdd].

 ## Why Tests are needed